 The SAP must provide sufficient guidance and clarity in the immediate term, while being able to adapt to changing contexts over time.

-The policy will be drafted so as to not require revisions to account for other First Nations’ rights to fish that may be recognized in the.
+The policy will be drafted so as to not require revisions to account for other First Nations’ rights to fish that may be recognized in the future and to account for changing FSC needs and development of FSC policy.

 Flexibility